rdwatters/phc/content/one/06-what-is-long-form.md

 * > 1000 words, but length should *always* be determined by content
 * If you don't like the term *long form*, use *blog post* or *article*
 * Long-form content is *shareable* on social media
   * How often do friends share articles on Twitter/Facebook?
+(Dr. Powers, no need to answer.
+Resist breaking the fast!)
   * How often do they share advertisements, banners, or commercials?